 There are a number of ways in which CBD may interfere with the effectiveness of birth control methods, especially hormonal ones.

-CBD Interferes with the Way Drugs are Processed in the Body
+CBD Interferes with the Way Contraceptives are Processed in the Body

 According to one study published in 2011, high doses of CBD are powerful enough to interact with other medications by slowing down the activity of cytochrome P450, a liver enzyme that helps the body to process at least 60% of all medications that people take.
 Apparently, grapefruit acts in a similar manner and if any medication advices a consumer to avoid grapefruit, then they should also consider avoiding CBD which is very strong at inhibiting cytochrome P450.
 This is the same way in which CBD inhibits the processing of THC, meaning that taking a certain amount of THC alone may cause psychoactive effects but taking the same amount together with CBD may prevent the psychoactive effect.
 For that reason, scientists believe that taking broad spectrum CBD may have a different effect than taking CBD isolate in its effect on birth control methods.
 But then, research is required to find out which form of CBD is safer for women on birth control.